Quafadas/vecxt/site/docs/_docs/Setup.md

 # Native

 Is less tested, but works according to the tests.
-You'll need CBLAS installed one way or another.
+You'll need CBLAS on the path one way or another.

 ## Linux
 On linux,